TERMS AND CONDITIONS FOR IMDS-AI

 Terms and Conditions for IMDS-AI

-HPE will carry out your order according to the following Terms and Conditions.
-Additionally you can print and save these Terms and Conditions.
+DXC will carry out your order according to the following Terms and Conditions.
+Additionally, you can print and save these Terms and Conditions.

 Data Exchange to other Systems

-In order to minimize manual data entry efforts into other systems, there was a supplier initiative to find a way of using IMDS data under certain circumstances in Third-Party-Systems.
+In order to minimize manual data entry efforts into other systems, there was a supplier initiative to find a way of using IMDS data under certain circumstances in Third-Party-Systems (Example: CAMDS).
 As a result the IMDS Steering Committee decided to allow the transfer of existing IMDS data to external systems under special conditions.

 How this can be done is defined in the IMDS-AI contract with the respective company and in the IMDS-AI Terms and Conditions.
 Any responsibility to adhere to the agreed rules is with the data-forwarding company.